-Many Reformed theologians, such as 20th century professor Cornelius Van Til, have been accused of rejecting natural theology, but that’s not an accurate assessment.
-Theologians like Van Til do not necessarily deny general revelation or natural theology, instead, they reject Aquinas’ view of how Adam was created.
+Many Reformed theologians, such as 20th century professor Cornelius Van Til, have been accused of rejecting natural theology, but I don’t think that’s a precisely accurate assessment.
+Theologians like Van Til do not necessarily deny natural theology altogether, instead, they reject certain types (or elements) of natural theology, including Aquinas’ view of how Adam was created.

 For Van Til, and others, Adam had a natural knowledge of God from the time he was created; the knowledge of God was placed inside of Adam from the very beginning by God, and it remained in Adam even after the fall.
 All of us, likewise, have an inherent knowledge of God.
 The apostle Paul wrote that the “law” of God is “written on their hearts” and that “their conscience also bears witness” (Rom.
 2:15).

 Many Reformed theologians have written about the sensus divinitatis which is a term coined by the great 16th century pastor-theologian John Calvin; this term describes the sense or awareness that humans have of God.
 Mankind was created with more than the ability to know God but were created knowing God.
 In other words, it is natural to belief in God, and unnatural to reject God.

 Aquinas’ starting point seems to be that man does not know God, but can reason his way toward God.
 The Reformed tradition’s starting point tends to be that human beings already know God; deep down, all humans know that God exists, they simply choose to deny him.
 The apostle Paul says that humans, “by their unrighteousness suppress the truth” (Rom.
 1:18).